Active Directory Manager service configuration

 This is the path where the Active Directory Manager service is installed.
 Click on the button Windows Services Viewer to display all of the services installed on the selected machine.
 This name here is provided for identification purposes only.

-Database
+Service Database

 This setting refers to the HelpMaster database that the service will work against.
-The database connection is set whenever you log into HelpMaster.

-1. Access the HelpMaster SQL Sever database.
-Requires both read and write privileges
+1. Access the HelpMaster SQL Sever database,

-3. Access the Windows .net framework system files
+3. Access the Windows .Net framework system files,

-4. If any of your HelpMaster Active Directory profiles have the "Delete clients" checkbox checked (ie. you want to delete clients), you will need to use a Windows account that has domain administration privileges in order to query Active Directory "Tombstone" objects.
+4. If any of your HelpMaster Active Directory profiles have the Delete clients checkbox enabled (i.e. you want to delete clients), you will need to use a Windows account that has domain administration privileges in order to query Active Directory Tombstone objects.
 See Deleting existing HelpMaster clients for further details about this.

 If the security test fails, you will need to do one of the following

-1. Use another account that has more network security privileges
+1. Use another account that has more network security privileges,

 Diagnostic Logging